 The electrical corporation must provide a geospatial map that shows its service territory (polygons) and distribution of customers served (raster or polygons).
 This map should appear in the main body of the report.

-The Figure 5-1 and Table 5-1 provide a high-level description of BVES's service territory.
+The following figure and table provide a high-level description of BVES's service territory.

 Customers Served